Faaizathul-arfa/My-Project/README.md

 print(labels.head())
 ```
 ### 2.Data preparation
-splitting dataset arrays into two subsets.that is train and test set.This for training the model and test the accuracy.The test size is taken as 0.33
+splitting dataset arrays into two subsets that is train and test set.This for training the model and testing the accuracy.The test size is taken as 0.33

 ```
 from sklearn.model_selection import train_test_split